AdrianGehrig/Project-Autonomous-Car/Software/PlanA_ComputerVision/README-PlanA.md

 ## 1.1 Normal starting procedure
-_If nothing has changed and the current
+_If nothing has changed and the current state is still as we left it in SS18 this will work:_

 1. Boot the Jetson [Red Power Button] and login with Username: Nvidia, PW: nvidia
 2. Open the explorer and navigate into the "PlanA" directory.
-All the files, listed in the GitHub subfolder "PlanA_ComputerVision" should still be on the Jetson.
-If not download them from this GitHub repository.
+All the files listed in the GitHub subfolder "PlanA_ComputerVision" should still be on the Jetson.
+If not, download them from this GitHub repository.
 3. Open a Command promt window by right klicking and selecting "start command window here" in the explorer.
 4. Type in **python main.py** and hit enter...the GUI should start.